 The government is hoping that regulation changes will make more homes more energy-efficient, thus reducing carbon emissions on the way to the UK, reaching net-zero by 2050.
 It also means that tenants will pay lower utility bills as they consume less energy.

-What are the current EPC recommendations for landlords?
+What are the current EPC regulations for landlords?

 From 2018, landlords were required to have an EPC rating of E or higher for new tenancies.
 That’s now changed to all tenancies, and any rental home without at least a rating of E cannot be legally let.